 Some grocery stores will give you a discount if you bring your own reusable bag.

-So if you spend about 20,000 yen per month (645 per day for 31 days) on groceries, eat out on weekends, and travel mostly between your home and university, you can expect your daily budget to look something like this:
+So if you spend about 20,000 yen per month (645 per day for 31 days) on groceries, eat out on weekends, and travel mostly between your home and university, you can expect your daily budget to look something like below.

 |1 Day Student Costs||Minimum||Maximum|